motorcycle 101 guides

 7. Louisiana Motorcycle Safety Features

-Part of your responsibility as a motorcyclist is that you need to check on the condition of your motorcycle yearly.
-It is best to conduct periodic inspections as frequently as possible to ensure your motorcycle’s primary components are working properly.
-Neglecting the machinery could result in it breaking down while you are traveling and increase the risk of you getting into an accident.
-Plus, any visible signs of your motorcycle experiencing mechanical failure could result in you being pulled over by Louisiana’s local law enforcement.
+As the owner of a two-wheeler, you need to check on the condition of your motorcycle at least once a year.
+It is best to conduct inspections as frequently as possible to ensure your motorcycle’s primary components are working properly.
+Neglecting the machinery could result in it stopping while you are traveling and increase the risk of you getting into an accident.
+Plus, any visible signs of your motorcycle experiencing mechanical failure could result in you being stopped by Louisiana’s police.

 • Horn